 - extreme unexplained fatigue

 In some cases, there are no symptoms — this happens at times with type 2 diabetes.
-In this case, people can live for months, even years without knowing they have the diabetes.
+In this case, people can live for months, even years without knowing they have diabetes.
 This form of diabetes comes on so gradually that symptoms may not even be recognized.

 Who gets diabetes?

 Diabetes can occur in anyone.
 However, people who have close relatives with the disease are somewhat more likely to develop it.
 Other risk factors include obesity, high cholesterol, high blood pressure, and physical inactivity.
 The risk of developing diabetes also increases as people grow older.
 People who are over 40 and overweight are more likely to develop diabetes, although the incidence of type 2 diabetes in adolescents is growing.
-Diabetes is more common among Native Americans, African Americans, Hispanic Americans and Asian Americans/Pacific Islanders.
+Diabetes is more common among Native Americans, African Americans, Hispanic Americans, and Asian Americans/Pacific Islanders.
 Also, people who develop diabetes while pregnant (a condition called gestational diabetes) are more likely to develop full-blown diabetes later in life.

 How is diabetes treated?

 There are certain things that everyone who has diabetes, whether type 1 or type 2, needs to do to be healthy.
 They need to adopt a healthy eating plan, engage in some form of physical activity as physical activity can help the body use insulin better so it can convert glucose into energy for cells.
 Everyone with type 1 diabetes, and some people with type 2 diabetes, also need to take insulin injections.
-Some people with type 2 diabetes take pills which help their bodies produce more insulin and/or use the insulin it is producing better.
+Some people with type 2 diabetes take pills that help their bodies produce more insulin and/or use the insulin it is producing better.
 Some people with type 2 diabetes can manage their disease without medication by eating healthy, losing weight if they need to and engage in some form of physical activity.

 Everyone who has diabetes should be seen at least once every six months by a diabetes specialist (an endocrinologist or a diabetologist), and periodically members of a diabetes treatment team, including a diabetes nurse educator, and a dietitian who will help develop a meal plan for the individual.
-Ideally, one should also see an exercise physiologist for help in developing a physical activity plan, and, perhaps, a social worker, psychologist or other mental health professional for help with the stresses and challenges of living with a chronic disease.
+Ideally, one should also see an exercise physiologist for help in developing a physical activity plan, and, perhaps, a social worker, psychologist or other mental health professionals for help with the stresses and challenges of living with a chronic disease.
 Everyone who has diabetes should have regular eye exams (once a year) by an eye doctor expert in diabetes eye care to make sure that any eye problems associated with diabetes are caught early and treated before they become serious.

 Also, people with diabetes need to learn how to check their glucose.
 Daily testing will help determine how well their meal plan, activity plan, and medication are working to keep blood glucose levels in a normal range.